 Replace Strip - Occurs after insertion of strip or occurs during analysis.
 Insert another strip and retest.
-If the error code persists, perform the test using an alternate test strip vial or an alternate method.
+If the error code persists, perform the test using an alternate test strip vial or alternate method.

-Figure 6.5 Analysis Error - Replace Strip Screen Alert
+Figure 7.5 Analysis Error - Replace Strip Screen Alert

 6. Flow Error - The specimen was incorrectly drawn into the test strip due to either insufficient or incorrect sample application.
 Repeat the test with a new strip.
-If the error code persists, perform a test using an alternate method.
+If the error code persists, perform test using an alternate method.

-Figure 6.6 Analysis Error - Flow Error Screen Alert
+Figure 7.6 Analysis Error - Flow Error Screen Alert

-7. Transfer Failed - Server refuses to allow dialog with the meter, or Connection to server was broken.
-Please check the network settings, the status of your network, or contact your administrator for assistance, or contact Nova Biomedical or customer support if an administrator is not available.
+7. Transfer Failed - Server refuses to allow dialog with meter, or Connection to server was broken.
+Please check the network settings, status of your network, or contact your administrator for assistance.

-Figure 6.7 Transfer Failed - Connection Not Allowed or Connection
+Figure 7.7 Transfer Failed - Connection Not Allowed or Connection Broken

-Broken

-Transfer Failed - The meter was removed before data transfer was complete.
+8. Transfer Failed - The meter was removed before data transfer was complete.
 Please re-dock the meter.

-Figure 6.8 Transfer Failed - Transfer Incomplete
+Figure 7.8 Transfer Failed - Transfer Incomplete